top of page

 My unobtrusive photography style is natural, candid and relaxed, but I also value the importance of the more traditional group photos.
 After all, these cherished photos with your VIPs will adorn mantelpieces and family photo albums for many years!
 But they don’t have to be super serious, stuffy and formal.
 I like to keep them informal, fun and relaxed.

-I can't count the number of times I've had couples tell me how much they have dreaded the group photos before their wedding day, to then go on to thank me afterwards for making the process quick and efficient.
+I can't count the number of times I've had couples tell me how much they dreaded the group photos before their wedding day and then thank me afterwards for making the process quick and efficient.
 So what's the secret?
 Read on for my top tips on how to have a stress-free group photo experience on your wedding day!

 Bride and groom with bridesmaids